mitojala/test/docs/intro/pole.md

 ![readPoints](img/screenshot14.png)

-* Be sure to select the right transformation we defined earlier and the subset factor (her 1 out of 10 points is read)
+* Be sure to select the right transformation we defined earlier and the subset factor (here 1 out of 10 points is read)

 ![pointsParameters](img/screenshot15.png)